 How to Make Lemon Bars From Scratch

-- Make the crust: Start out by pulsing the flour, powdered sugar, cornstarch, salt, and butter in a large food processor until sandy.
+- Make the crust: Start out by pulsing the flour, powdered sugar, cornstarch, salt, and butter in a large food processor (affiliate link) until sandy.
 Dump this into a 9x13-inch pan lined with a parchment paper or foil sling and press it down to compact it.
 Bake for 15-20 minutes to set the crust.

 - Make the lemon filling: Go ahead and work on the filling while the crust bakes by whisking sugar, flour, and lemon zest together in a bowl.
 Add the lemon juice and egg yolks, whisking well to combine.
 Pour this over the partially baked crust when it comes out of the oven.

 - Bake: Decrease the oven temperature by 25 degrees F and pop the lemon bars back into the oven for 22-26 minutes until they are set and no longer jiggling in the center.
 Remove and cool completely at room temperature before dusting with powdered sugar and cutting into squares.